 Even having a sizable social media platform can be delusional giving one a sense that millions of likes or followers offset the fact that as a race we are without our own national news media presence and representation.
 One’s tweets can’t cover and report in depth on the daily incidents and events unfolding around the nation and the world.

-Conversely, having a national news media organization receptive to citizen reporters calling in on our 800 number or emailing news-tips, which we, in turn, can give in-depth coverage and report on is a level of unprecedented empowerment that will become available once we put this news media operation in place.
+However, what they can do is convert a million followers into a power base when you’re passing along information that enlightens your followers to a concept that shows how a whole race can achieve unprecedented empowerment.
+Conversely, having a national news media organization receptive to citizen reporters calling in on our 800 number or emailing news-tips, which we, in turn, can give in-depth coverage and report on is another level of unprecedented empowerment that will become available once we put this news media operation in place.

 Corporations, police departments, mainstream news media organizations all had to drop their racial barriers in order for black Americans to integrate their organizations.
 The one power arena that we don’t need permission or the removal of racial barriers to participate in is the news media arena.
 This is a self-imposed racial inequality which is unacceptable.
 That’s about to change.

 This is the rare opportunity to support real change for those who have been venting on their Facebook pages or tweeting frustrated at events they observe and the lack of adequate news media coverage.
 Here’s a rare opportunity for you to get directly involved not only in being able to news-tip us but even in participating in making this concept happen.
 Check out the “HOW WE’LL MAKE IT HAPPEN” page and participate in our “GoFundMe” campaign.
 No amount is too big or too small in this collective people power concept.